AmanjotSinghSaini/cicd-wrapper/README.md

 # GitHub Actions CI/CD Wrapper Workflows

 Welcome!
 This repository provides **wrapper workflows** that trigger standardized CI and CD reusable workflows hosted in [cicd-templates](https://github.com/AmanjotSinghSaini/cicd-templates).
 These wrappers make it easy for your teams to implement secure, consistent CI/CD pipelines with minimal setup.
+While this setup was tested using a Python Flask application, it's designed to be language-agnostic and can be adapted for any type of application or service.

 ---